Best For

 Latex and pocketed coils individually have lots of bounce, so when you put them together it’s no surprise that you get a mattress with tons of bounce.

-The added bounce makes moving around on the mattress easier, as well as improves sex.
-However, some sleepers may still find the level of bounce to be too much.
+The added bounce makes moving around on the mattress easier, as well as improves sex performance.

 Edge Support Test